jakenguyen0118/mongoose-lab/README.md

 ### DB Connection

-Setup the `connection` to the db which connects to a db called `yum`
+Setup the `connection` to the db which connects to a db called `yum` and all other supporting code.

 ### Models
-Create a `models/` directory, and create the schemas/model for a `restaurant`.
+Create a `models/` directory, and create the schemas/model for a `restaurant` using the structure of the objects in the seedData.json file as your guide.

 ### Seeding Data

-In `db/seed.js`, write the logic to use the data in `db/seedData.json` to create the initial seed data and populate the db.
+In `db/seed.js`, import  `db/seedData.json` and write the logic to create the initial seed data and populate the db.
 Make sure to run the file and confirm the data has been created.

 ### Controllers